Shashank0406/Multi_Agents_CrewAI/README.md

-# Multi_Agents_CrewAI

-Multi-Agent System for Topic Research, Blog Writing, and LinkedIn Posts
+# Multi-Agent System for Topic Research, Blog Writing, and LinkedIn Posts
-#Overview
+# Overview
   This Python script sets up a multi-agent system using the crewai library.
 The system consists of three agents: the Topic Research Agent, the LinkedIn Post Creator, and the Blog Writer.
 Each agent has specific roles and responsibilities:

 1.Topic Research Agent:
   Goal: Search for relevant information on a given topic from a specified YouTube video.